defold/extender/README.md

   1. Checkout the code that you would like to release: `git checkout master && git pull`
   1. Run `./server/scripts/build.sh`
   This will build the service and create a new Docker image.
+  1. Create a git tag with increasing number:

+      $ git tag -a v1.0.28 -m "informative message"

+      $ git push origin --tags
+  1. Create a release on github: Name: <date>, use the new tag, write an informative description of the relevant changes
   1. Run `./server/scripts/publish.sh`

   This will create a new task definition on AWS ECS and update the service to run this new version.
 The new